 Also, think about when the problem is worst.
 Does the halitosis happen after feeding?
 In that case, it could be food-related.
 Finally, has your furry buddy started drinking more lately or has their appetite changed?
 If this is the case, then get a vet check-up as your dog may have metabolic disease such a kidney disease or diabetes.

 Here's what you can do to beat that bad breath naturally.

-Consider using a natural recipe to create a bespoke doggy mouthwash.
+Consider using a natural recipe to create a mouthwash fit for canines.

 Lemon: Acidic citrus fruits, like lemon, have a natural antibacterial action.
-This helps reduce the numbers of bacteria in the mouth, which in turn reduces plaque formation and bad breath.
+This helps reduce bacteria in the mouth, which in turn reduces plaque formation and bad breath.
 Try adding a squeeze of lemon juice to your dog's water bowl, to give their breath a boost.

-Meat-rich diets: Look for a food with a named meat as the main ingredient.
-Also steer clear of foods high in soy - which ferments in the gut with windy after effects!
-Also, beware of fish and fish meal - these are guaranteed to turn even the freshest breath into something offensive.
+- Meat-rich diets: Look for a food with meat, fish, or chicken as the main ingredient.
+Also, steer clear of foods high in soy.
+Soy ferments in the gut with windy after effects!

 Coconut oil: Anecdotally, pet parents find that adding a teaspoon of coconut oil to their dog's food aids digestion and reduces bad breath.
 However, be aware that coconut oil is heavy in calories, so if your pet struggles with their weight, this might not be for them.

 Brown rice: The fiber and antioxidants in brown rice make for a healthier digestive tract and fewer bad smells at either end!